imtbl/hyve/README.md

     devices
   + Direct support for common image and video formats on the web; non-supported files can be downloaded and viewed locally
-  + Built-in user registration, login and and actions like changing username or password or deleting the user altogether
+  + Built-in user registration, login and actions like changing username or password or deleting the user altogether
   + The ability to save options like tag colors and default sorting methods on a per-client basis, allowing you to have different settings in each browser